apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 ### Restoring Plugins

-Plugins are automatically restored from the `package.json` and `config.xml` when executing the the **`cordova prepare`** command.
+Plugins are automatically restored from `package.json` and `config.xml` when executing the the **`cordova prepare`** command.

-If a plugin is defined in both files, the information defined in `package.json` is used as the soruce of truth.
+If a plugin is defined in both files, the information defined in `package.json` is used as the source of truth.

 After `prepare`, if a plugin was restored from `config.xml`, the `package.json` file will updated to reflect the restored plugin and will have identical vales from `config.xml`.